jadecobra/python_tdd_exercises/source/how_to/calculator/calculator_vii.rst

     def exponent(first_input, second_input):
         return first_input ** second_input

-  the terminal_ shows :ref:`AssertionError<what is an assertion?>` for 13 tests.
+  the terminal_ shows :ref:`AssertionError<what causes AssertionError?>` for 13 tests.
 Progress

 * I :ref:`wrap<what is a decorator function?>` the ``exponent`` :ref:`function<what is a function?>` with the ``only_takes_numbers`` :ref:`decorator function<what is a decorator function?>`